Michael Holman (linguist)

-Michael Holman is a British linguist and Slavicist, fluent in Russian, Bulgarian, German and French.
-He studied at Lincoln College, Oxford and University of Leipzig, and worked for the University of Leeds in 1966–1999.
+Michael John De Koby Holman (born 15 May 1940) is a British linguist and Slavicist, fluent in Russian, Bulgarian, German and French.
+He studied at Lincoln College, Oxford and University of Leipzig, and worked as a senior lecturer for the University of Leeds Department of Russian Studies from 1966–1999.

 Together with the Bulgarian linguists A. Danchev, E. Dimova and M. Savova, Holman developed a system for the English-oriented Romanization of Bulgarian known as Danchev System.
 He translated Nikolai Haitov's Wild Tales from Bulgarian (published by Owen in 1979) and authored the best-selling Teach Yourself Bulgarian Series (with M. Kovatcheva).

 Honours

 DLitt honoris causa from Sofia University in 2005.